AdobeDocs/experience-manager-65.en/help/forms/using/create-letter.md

    ![Insert data modules and layout fragments](assets/insertdmandlf.png)

 1. Select Data Module or Layout Fragment for these options for each of the subforms and then choose the Data Modules or the Layout Fragments to insert.
-A layout fragment allows you to further insert data modules or layout fragments in it according to its design (up to four levels).
+A layout fragment lets you further insert data modules or layout fragments in it according to its design (up to four levels).

    ![nestedlf](assets/nestedlf.png)